-■ Anti-CTLA 4 Antibody: Ipilimumab (Yervoy®) was the first new immunotherapy drug introduced to treat advanced melanomas and had a huge impact on the field.
+■ Anti-CTLA 4 Antibody: The 2011 introduction of ipilimumab (Yervoy®), a new kind of immunotherapy, to treat advanced melanoma had a huge impact on the field.
 Ipilimumab (Ipi) is a human monoclonal antibody that targets the cytotoxic T-lymphocyte (CTLA-4) associated molecule, a component that helps turn off your immune system.

 Ipi works by unblocking or taking the brakes off the immune system.
+Approximately 10-

-The response rate to ipi is generally in the 10-15% range.
-Ipi is now a first line treatment for people whose melanomas have recurred or spread.
+15% of people respond to ipi.
+Ipi is now a first-line treatment for people whose melanomas have recurred or spread.